LUTZ BUSINESS INSIGHTS

 Running a business can be rewarding, especially if you have knowledgeable resources to help.
 At Lutz, our mission is to ease your mind and invigorate your success.
 Feel free to contact us if you have questions or need accounting assistance.

 ABOUT THE AUTHOR

-Jake Klabenes is an Audit Manager at Lutz with over eight years of tax and audit experience.
-He specializes in audits of governmental agencies, specifically housing authorities, with additional experience in not-for-profit entities and low income housing tax credit projects.
+Jake Klabenes is an Audit Director at Lutz with over 11 years of tax and audit experience.
+He specializes in audits of governmental agencies, specifically housing authorities, with additional experience in not-for-profit entities and low-income housing tax credit projects.

 AREAS OF FOCUS

 - Governmental Agency Audits

 - National Association of Housing & Redevelopment Officials - NE Chapter, Member